jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 Conceptualization models

-Below I will present two proven models that can be useful in working with your client/patient.
-Let’s take a closer look at each of them individually.
+Below, I will present two proven models that can be useful in working with your client/patient on a specific problem or disorder.
+Let’s take a closer look at each of them separately.

 1. 5-part model